DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Forge**
 	- [x] Added button to show/hide player dolls at forge/smelt/workbench
 	- [x] Send guild message for needed materials now can be edited
-	- [ ] Item links to gladiatus-tools.com for more items information [under construction]
+	- [x] Item links to gladiatus-tools.com for more items information

 ### BUG FIXES